This 2 days in NYC with kids itinerary will help you plan an awesome weekend in the Big Apple!

 Once back at the hotel we ordered a pizza from Vito’s Slices and Ices and spent the evening in for the night.

-2 Days in NYC: Walking Tour of NYC with Kids
+Day 2 in New York City: Walking Tour of NYC with Kids

 I knew we would walk a lot but I didn’t realize we would walk over 24,000 steps.
 This was a big day of walking and to say we were exhausted by the end of it would be an understatement.